VictorVanhove/AndroidApp/README.md

 # Dikke Ploaten - Android Application

 Welcome to the Android version of the 'Dikke Ploaten'-app.
 This application is specially made for the diehard music fans who want to keep track of their music collection.
-You simply sign up to our community and start organizing your vinyls or cd's!
-As a member, you'll be able to swipe albums to your collection or wantlist.
+You simply install the app and start organizing your vinyls or cd's!
+You'll be able to add albums to your collection or wantlist.
 It is also possible to discover new albums you've never heard of.
-For this, we implemented a information screen of each album.
-You can setup your profile page and adjust the app to your needs.
+For this, we implemented an information screen of each album.

 Have a look and become a new member of the 'Dikke Ploaten'-community!

 __This application features:__
 * An interface fully in Dutch.
-* Login page to get access to the app.
-* Sign up to register you as 'Dikke Ploaten'-user.
-* Bottom Navigation Menu for a better user experience.
+* View Pager with tabs for a better user experience.
 * Collection tab to manage your collected albums.
 * A Wantlist to keep track of the albums you desire.
-* Discover page with a whole list of albums.
+* Search page with a whole list of albums.
-* Possibility to search for a certain album.
+* A Detail page of each album.
-* Swipe functionality to add or remove an album to/from your collection, wantlist.
+* Buttons to add or remove an album to/from your collection, wantlist.
-* A fully detailed info page of each album.
-* Profile tab with profile picture/cover and other user information.
-* Settings menu to change your preferences with possibility to sign out.
+* Animations on widgets and between screens.
+* Different screen layouts for portrait and landscape mode.

 ## Getting Started